Kernel Launch Based on a Sample Project

 )

-• HAVE_TILING indicates whether the kernel entry contains the tiling input parameter.
+• HAVE_TILING indicates whether the kernel entrypoint includes a tiling argument.
 This compilation macro takes effect only after HAVE_WORKSPACE is configured.
-By default, the compilation macro is not included and the switch is disabled.
-After the compilation macro is added, the compilation macro is included.
-In this case, the framework considers the last parameter of the kernel argument as tiling and the last but one parameter as workspace.
+By default, the tiling argument is not included and the macro is disabled.
+After the compilation macro is added, the tiling argument is included.
+In this case, the framework considers the last parameter in the kernel argument list as tiling argument and the second-to-last parameter as the workspace argument.
 The framework does not process the tiling argument.
 It only determines the location of the workspace parameter based on the argument.
 This compilation macro can be used to ensure that the argument is the same as that of Project-based Operator Development, reducing the modification cost caused by switching between different development modes of operator implementation.
 A configuration example is as follows:

 ascendc_compile_definitions(ascendc_kernels_${RUN_MODE} PRIVATE